 5. It’s an excellent anti-inflammatory agent

 Thanks to the properties of ginger water, it can help reduce pain from certain areas of the body.
-This makes it very suitable if you’re experiencing:
+Because it is anti-inflammatory, it can decrease the main, especially in muscle pain or soreness.
+Above all, this makes it very suitable if you’re experiencing:

 - Joint pain

 So, what are you waiting for?
 Enjoy this great, healthy drink today!